johannschopplich/nuxt-api-party/README.md

 ### `$party` (Respectively Camel-Cased API Name)

-Returns the API response data.
+Returns the raw response of the API endpoint.

+Responses can be cached between function calls for the same path based on a calculated hash by setting `cache` to `true`.

 **Type Declarations**